Category:Section VI - Member Services & Education

 General Description:

-The Member Resources Educators will be a program within the Member Resources Department that specializes on Decentralized Member Education in the BSC.
+The Member Education Program will be a program within the Cooperative Experience Department that specializes on Decentralized Member Education in the BSC.
 The program will be comprised of by the Anti-Oppression Working Group (AWG) and Consent Working Group (CWG) who will both be responsible for educating and informing the membership on both anti-oppression and consent education in the BSC.
-The working groups will primarily work with unit-level officers and the Member Resources Department to develop educational curriculums appropriate for various members in the BSC.
-In addition, they will work with the Cooperative Experience Manager (CExM), Member Resources Coordinator (MRC), Vice President of Experience & Training (VPET), and the Experience & Training Committee (ETCom) on improving both anti-oppression and consent education in the BSC.
+The working groups will primarily work with unit-level officers and the Cooperative Experience Department to develop educational curricula appropriate for various members in the BSC.
+In addition, they will work with the Member Education Coordinator (MEC) on improving both anti-oppression and consent education in the BSC.
 In short, they will work both at the unit level and central level on member education and training.

 1. Duties and Responsibilities of the AWG and the CWG

-a.
-The Anti-Oppression Working Group Chair (AWG Chair) and the Consent Working Group Chair (CWG Chair) will be supervised by the Cooperative Experience Manager (CExM).
-They shall work in conjunction with the CExM, MRC, and Unit-level Presidents to ensure that unit-level workshops and educational events are coordinated and executed appropriately.
+- a.
+The Anti-Oppression Working Group Chair (AWG Chair) and the Consent Working Group Chair (CWG Chair) will be supervised by the Member Education Coordinator (MEC).
+They shall work in conjunction with the Unit-level Presidents to ensure that unit-level workshops and educational events are coordinated and executed appropriately.
 They will also be tasked with facilitating meetings, maintaining communication between parties, and supervising their respective working group.

-d.
+- d.
 Both working groups will be required to meet to discuss a semester plan on how they achieve their duties and responsibilities.
-These frequency of these meeting shall be up to the discretion of the chairs and the CExM.
+These frequency of these meeting shall be up to the discretion of the chairs and the Member Education Coordinator (MEC).

-f.
+- f.
 Both working groups will develop curriculums for various educational event formats such as workshops, dialogues, talks, circles, and any other formats that are both effective and appropriate for various communities in the BSC.
-They will work with the CExM and MRC to achieve this.
+They will work with the Member Education Coordinator (MEC) to achieve this.

 2. Training of the AWG and CWG

-3. Composition and Compensation of the Member Resources Educators Program
+3. Composition and Compensation of the Member Education Program

-a.
-The Member Resources Educators Program will be comprised of two working groups, the Anti-Oppression Working Group (AWG), and the Consent Working Group (CWG).
+- a.
+The Member Education Program will be comprised of two working groups, the Anti-Oppression Working Group (AWG), and the Consent Working Group (CWG).

 Board Approved: 03/22/2018